The Spiritual Component

 Tikkun HaBriet Logo

-The Tikkun HaBriet life preserver represents our hope to preserve and nurture the covenant of marriage via Tikkun HaBriet.
-Giving a chance of hope to improve a couple's relationship.
+The life preserver represents our desire to reach out and nurture the covenant of marriage for all couples.
+Offering renewed growth and connection for every couple's relationship.
 The Torah reflects the center of Jewish life and the deep-seated stories of family dysfunction and the power of trust, forgiveness and love.

 Logo created by Martin Perlow of PS Communcations